 Test your layout by walking from stone to stone with a normal gait.
 If you find a step is too far or if it feels like you are "mincing" too many small steps, adjust the stones so they are closer together or further apart.
 Walk the pathway many times and make small adjustments as necessary.

 Start with the first stone in the series.
-Insert a sharp kitchen knife into the turf next to the stone and trace around the stone, cutting or sawing through the turf as you go.
+Put on gloves and safety goggles.
+Insert a sharp kitchen or garden knife into the turf next to the stone and trace around the stone, cutting or sawing through the turf as you go.
 Cut all the way around the stone.

 Remove the stone.
 Use a gardener's trowel to remove the turf in the middle of the area.
 You should be removing turf all the way to the soil, usually in large handfuls that expose the root bundles under the tufts of grass.
 Save this turf for filling bare spots in your lawn.